On Track

 On Track and Impact workshops

-Organisations using On Track (members and non-members) have access to a programme of on-line On Track and Impact workshops developed to increase confidence in using the system, improve data collection, reporting skills, and to make the most out of the data collected as part of everyday work with survivors.
+Organisations using On Track (members and non-members) have access to a programme of online On Track and Impact courses developed to increase confidence in using the system, improve data collection, reporting skills, and to make the most out of the data collected as part of everyday work with survivors.

-Women’s Aid members who do not use On Track are also able to book onto our on-line Impact workshops, designed to support staff in frontline domestic abuse services to build knowledge and skills in collecting, analysing, and presenting data to stakeholders.
+Women’s Aid members who do not use On Track are also able to book onto our online Impact courses, designed to support staff in frontline domestic abuse services to build knowledge and skills in collecting, analysing presenting data to stakeholders as well as evidence and understanding the impact of their work.

 How can we get involved?